NEC-CIS-11/Character-Counter-for-Names/README.md

 - For example, if you entered "Hello", it would display: h = 1 , e  = 1, l =2, o = 1

-##### EXAMPLE OF PROGRAM OUTPUT:
+##### EXAMPLE OF PROGRAM :
 ![Screenshot (467)](https://github.com/NEC-CIS-11/Character-Counter-for-Names/assets/125232234/2a70d1de-e3ac-40aa-bb74-03e00927a79b)

 ## How-it-Works
 - The program uses an array to keep track of the counts for each letter.
-- It converts each letter to a corresponding position in the array.
+- It converts each letter to a corresponding position in that array.
-- It increments the count for each letter as it reads through your input.
+- It increments the count for each letter as it reads through your string.

-### Finishing Up
-- Once the counts are displayed, the program will halt, and you can view the results.

 ## Key Features
-- **User-centric Input:** Simply type your text and press Enter.
+- **User-centric Input:** Simply type your string and press Enter.
-- **Real-Time Counting:** The program processes and counts letters as you type.
+- **Real-Time Counting:** The program processes and counts frequency of characters in the string you entered regardless of case.
-- **Clear Output:** Results are displayed in an easy-to-read format.
+- **Clear Output:** Results are displayed and easy to read.

 ## How to Use

 1. **Set Up:** Ensure the LC-3 simulator is installed on your computer.
 2. **Load the Program:** Load the Character Counter Program into the simulator.
 3. **Run the Program:** Start the program and follow the on-screen prompts.
-4. **Input Your Text:** Enter a line of lowercase text and press Enter.
+4. **Input Your Text:** Enter a string and press Enter.
 5. **View Results:** See the frequency of each letter displayed on the screen.

 ## Detailed Program Flow